harrystech/dynosaur-rails/README.md

 # Dynosaur-Rails

 This is a web admin interface and simple deploy mechanism for [Dynosaur](http://github.com/harrystech/dynosaur), a pluggable Heroku autoscaler.
 It is a rails app designed to be run on Heroku with only environment variables for configuration.
 This rails app runs the dynosaur autoscaler in a background thread, displays status, and allows the user to configure the autoscaler.

+## DEPRECATION WARNING!

+**We (Harry's) have decided to deprecate dynosaur-rails and turn dynosaur into a headless console app configured with YAML file.
+We just found it hard to maintain the web app, had let the front page reporting/status feature stay undeveloped for a year or so, and generally feel it adds little value.**

+**Dynosaur itself is a critical piece of our infrastructure and we intend to maintain it for the foreseeable future.
+There is nothing (as far as we know) stopping you from continuing to use Dynosaur Rails with the corresponding Dynosaur v0.5.1.**

+Having said that, here's the documentation for dynosaur-rails:

 ## Getting Started